 For more information on how to write a compelling business idea, please see the guidelines.

-Successful stage 2 teams must ensure that they are available for the full two days during the Boot Camp finals on April 23rd and 24th to attend the seminars, work with their mentor and deliver their final pitch.
+Successful stage 3 teams must ensure that they are available for the full two days during the Boot Camp finals on April 23rd and 24th to attend the virtual seminars, work with their mentor and deliver their final pitch.

 The organisers will issue a ‘challenge’ to the teams during the course of the Boot Camp.
 Teams will then be given an equal amount of time to address this challenge.
-They will then present their response to the ‘challenge’ to a panel of judges and fellow stage 3 participants.
+They will then present their response to the ‘challenge’ to a panel of judges and fellow finals participants.

-Following the presentations, the stage 3 judges will meet and declare the winner.
+Following the presentations, the judges will meet and declare the winner.

 The judging panels will be coordinated by the CTC organisers.
-Stage 1 submissions will be judged and selected by the CTC organiser directly.
+Stage 1 and Stage 2 submissions will be judged by the CTC organiser directly.
 Each 200 word entry will be judged independently by a minimum of two judges.
-Stage 2 entries and stage 3 (Boot Camp) presentations will be judged by a panel of judges with expertise in the clean tech sector, such as investors, entrepreneurs and those with experience of the industry.
+Stage 3 and Finals presentations will be judged by a panel of judges with expertise in the clean tech sector, such as investors, entrepreneurs and those with experience of the industry.

 All prizes are awarded at the discretion of the judging panel.
 All selection decisions of the organisers and the judges are final and not subject to appeal.

-The winner of the Boot Camp finals will receive a £10,000 grant awarded by UCL and LBS.
+The winner of the Boot Camp finals will receive a £20,000 awarded by LBS and UCL.
 This prize may be split among teams upon the recommendation of the Judges and at the discretion of the CTC organisers, for instance in the case of a tie.

 We ask that students who have already established a company for their business idea disclose the name and date of formation of the company.
 Applicants who have already secured arrangements for capital from any source should disclose the amounts and sources as an addendum to their stage 1 submissions.
 Example sources of capital include cash generated from sales revenues, venture capital, proof of concept funding, contracts and personal or family funds.
 We ask for this because the purpose of the competition is to take ideas through to the ‘proof of concept’ phase.
 Unfortunately, entries may be disqualified if the organisers consider the funding already secured to have enabled development beyond this phase.